starc007/file-combiner/readme.md

 - Combines multiple files into a single file
 - Preserves directory structure in the output
 - Option to filter files by extension
+- Works on macOS
-- Works on macOS, Linux, and Windows
+- Coming soon on Linux and Windows

 ## Excluded Directories